seathasky/FF14-MAC_ModSupport/README.md

 <img src="https://i.imgur.com/fs6mm1x.png">
 </p><br><br>

-  Once you get to the end of the Crossover install follow the XIVLauncher install prompts and completely install FF14 through XIVlauncher (Only enable in-game features if you've patched for it) uncheck "Enable in-game features" if you have not patched for XIVLauncher injection.
+  Once you get to the end of the Crossover install follow the XIVLauncher install prompts and completely install FF14 through XIVlauncher.
+Uncheck "Enable in-game features" if you have not patched for XIVLauncher injection earlier.
  <p align="center">
 <img src="https://i.imgur.com/FufmuN7.png">
 </p>